-Thomson Financial faces competition in each of the market segments in which it operates.
 Thomson Financial's two major competitors are Bloomberg L.P. and Reuters Group PLC, which compete in all of its market segments.
-Both Bloomberg and Reuters are principal competitors in fixed income, institutional equities and investment management, while Reuters is a principal competitor in investment banking.
+Bloomberg and Reuters are principal competitors in fixed income, institutional equities and investment management, while Reuters is a principal competitor in investment banking.